Biamanga National Park: 21st century

 Further protests against logging activities took place in 2010.

 On 30 November 2021 Mumballa Mountain was ascribed the dual name of Biamanga.

 Description

 The park covers 13,617 ha.
 It is seen by the traditional owners as "part of a single cultural landscape" with the Gulaga National Park.

 Flora and fauna

 There are monkey gums and ribbon gum along the creeks, and the park is home to chef's cap correa, an endangered species.

 The park forms part of the Ulladulla to Merimbula Important Bird Area, identified as such by BirdLife International because of its importance for swift parrots.
 Azure kingfishers and superb fairywrens abound in the park.

 Management

-Biamanga has been jointly managed by the traditional owners and the National Parks and Wildlife Service NSW since 2006.
-The traditional custodians are represented by two Local Aboriginal Land Councils, the Merrimans and Bega LALCs, which own the title to the land and lease it back to the New South Wales Government for use as a national park.
+Biamanga has been jointly managed by the traditional owners and the NSW National Parks & Wildlife Service NSW since 2006.
+The traditional custodians are represented by two Local Aboriginal Land Councils, the Merrimans and Bega LALCs, which own the title to the land and lease it back to the government of New South Wales for use as a national park.